 Jesus knows the man on the bench.
 He grieves for that man.
 After all, that man was the person robbed in the Parable of the Good Samaritan.
 If you are the person on the bench, know that Jesus loves you.
 But also know, Jesus sees those who walk by you.
 And He sees those that help you.

 I know it probably seems odd, but the truth is, many of us have to be broken in order to be saved.
 When we hit bottom, we can either give up, or cry out for help.
-Please – cry out for help.
+Please, cry out for help.
 If God doesn’t answer, cry out louder!
 If it appears that God’s not answering, cry out louder!
-I once told Him – “You’re going to have to hit me upside my head, because I’m just not getting whatever you’re trying to tell me!”
+I once told Him, “You’re going to have to hit me upside my head with a two-by-four, because I’m just not getting whatever you’re trying to tell me!”

 Yes, it’s OK to do that.
 He already knows we’re thinking it, so why not say it to Him?
 He can take it!
-And, it shows we believe in Him, we believe He can do something about our situation.
+And, it shows we believe in Him.
+And that we believe He can do something about our situation.
 Maybe most importantly, it shows we trust God.
 Consider the excerpt below from R. C. Sproul:

 Now, if someone were to say to me, “Why did God allow this to happen?” the only honest answer I could give would be “I don’t know.”
 I can’t read God’s mind.
 I don’t know that it was an act of judgment.
 On the other hand, I can’t think of anything in the Christian worldview that would rule out the possibility that it was an act of judgment.
 It is clear in Scripture that God has brought calamities on nations as an act of judgment from time to time, but it is impossible to know whether the events of September 11 were, in fact, His judgment for He has not told us.
 Now, if you were to ask me whether God was involved, I would say yes, because I’m committed to the Christian doctrine of providence.
 I’m convinced that God was involved in this event and that it happened according to His purpose.
 But what the specific purpose was, I have no idea.